amaresh-sahu/amaresh-sahu.github.io/_posts/2014-12-19-finding-things-out.markdown

 draft: true
 ---

 This post is inspired by my wonderful experience reading [_The Pleasure of Finding Things Out_](http://www.amazon.com/The-Pleasure-Finding-Things-Out/dp/0465023959), by [Richard Feynman](http://en.wikipedia.org/wiki/Richard_Feynman), while I traveled across Europe for the first time.
-The setting was crucial: being a tourist in Europe means going to a lot of historic churches, and doing so while reading a physicist's thoughts on religion was truly fascinating.
+The setting was crucial: being a tourist in Europe means going to a lot of historic churches, and doing so while reading a physicist's thoughts on religion was truly fascinating[^religion-intro].

 Before this trip, my views on religion and how it relates to science were pretty similar to those of a stereotypical engineer.
 While I hope that many late-night discussions in college added some nuance to my beliefs, I generally felt that religion was a waste of people's time.
 I believed in the scientific way of thinking: continually questioning what you believe, because nothing is known with absolute certainty.
 Any system that taught people otherwise was contradicting the scientific way of thinking, and thus I believed religion to be unimportant.